PacktPublishing/Troubleshooting-Vue.js/README.md

 For successful completion of this course, students will require the computer systems with at least the
 following:
 - OS: Any (Windows 7, 8, 10 or Mac OS or Linux distro)
-- Processor: 1 GHz Processor of faster
+- Processor: 1 GHz Processor or faster
 - Memory: 1 GB RAM
 - Storage: ~10 GB